 That's not what our valiant heroes have fought for; just to free us from hundreds of years of foreign invasion and rule.
 The pain and struggle may have left an imprint on our being as passed on the blood flowing from our veins by our Forefathers.

-Today, the Philippine society may have evolved through the years and the new generations of young Filipinos may have been detached from the history, but attached to the modern living of comfort and convenience.
+Today, the Philippine society may have evolved through the years and the new generations of young Filipinos may have been detached from history, but attached to the modern living of comfort and convenience.

 Today's society, however, is still struggling with defending our freedom; to be free in our speech.
 That's the freedom of expression being threatened to be taken away from us.

-People critical of the government are being silenced in a form of harrassment and false accusations and worst is detention.
+People critical of the government are being silenced in a form of harassment and false accusations and worst is detention.
 If this can happen to political personalities and mass media, then it can happen to almost anyone who has the strongest voice of dissent or opposition.

 Democracy is what this country survived and thrived over a century; if not, we may still be a colony and in control of a powerful country.
 But, with our great resistance to put an end to foreign rule, we became a winner -- we regained our independence and freedom.